josephpak/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

+The term 'semantic HTML' is used to describe HTML that is written in a manner that allows a reader to derive meaning from the HTML file.
+Semantic HTML best-practice is to use HTML element tags that convey purpose - using h1 for a large heading instead of div.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.

+a.
+Height and width do not have any effect on elements that have a 'display: inline;' designation.
+Block elements take as much space as their parent element will allow, inline elements only takes up as much as its content.
+b.
+Block elements will break to the next line after previous elements, inline elements will not.

 3. What are the 4 areas of the box model?

+From outside to in -- margin, border, padding, content

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?

+The cross axis

 5. Explain why git is valuable to a team of developers.

+Git is valuable to a team of developers so that they can all work on and contribute to a project without writing over others' code accidentally.
+Git also allows for nice processes for bringing together team members' code to create one, final source-of-truth codebase.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.